dethieme/microservice/README.md

 <br>

 ## Postman
-The four endpoints can be tested locally via Postman.
+The five endpoints can be tested locally via Postman.
 An importable request collection can be found in the ["./postman" directory](/postman).
 The endpoints are documented in there as well.

 <br>